bitcoin21ideas/tony/index.md

 -   [BitCal](https://bitcal.21ideas.org/about/) -- a calendar of the most important historical Bitcoin events.
 The website already hosts the historical events and my next goal is to prepare a calendar that everyone will be able to download to their smartphone and a Nostr bot that will be notifying the Bitcoin history geeks by relays.

 -   [Nostr Guides](https://habla.news/p/npub10awzknjg5r5lajnr53438ndcyjylgqsrnrtq5grs495v42qc6awsj45ys7) -- I am a resident on Habla News, where I post concise guides on how to best interact with Nostr and corresponding apps and tools.

+-   [Bitcoin Herald](https://habla.news/herald) -- an experiment of mine that allowed me to practice covering tech news while trying numerous approaches of lurnig readers from traditional patforms to Nostr.
+Currently in hybernation.

 ***